MEET SHEZ

 What is your background?

 Belonging and identifying with two largely different backgrounds has shaped my beliefs, interests and experiences.
-I am grateful to have had the best of both worlds but also know how tricky it can be to find a balance between two cultures, identities and lifestyles.
-Perhaps, this is why I am confident in working with, and relating to, clients with either of the two backgrounds, identities and experiences.
+I am grateful to have had the best of both worlds but also understand how tricky it can be to find a balance between two cultures, identities and lifestyles.
+Therefore, I often work with, and relate to, clients with either of the two backgrounds, identities and experiences.

 white_signature